Skip to main content

 Run the following command:

-celestia-appd add-genesis-account $KEY_NAME $CELES_AMOUNT --keyring-backend test
+celestia-appd add-genesis-account $KEY_NAME $TIA_AMOUNT --keyring-backend test

-Here $VALIDATOR_NAME is the same key name as before; and $AMOUNT is something like 10000000000000000000000000utia.
+Here $KEY_NAME is the same key name as before.

 Optional: Adding other validators